-Cost of replacing the head-gasket will be counted in thousands and if the cylinder head is badly warped or cracked a new engine will likely be a cheaper solution.
+The cost of replacing the head-gasket will be counted in thousands and if the cylinder head is badly warped or cracked a new engine will likely be a cheaper solution.

 A blow head-gasket usually blows from the combustion chamber into the coolant passage.
-A test kit sourced from a auto parts store will check for the presents of exhausts gases in the coolant system.
+A test kit sourced from an auto parts store will check for the presents of exhausts gases in the coolant system.
 As it’s not the only place the gasket can leak, a leak-down tester and a coolant system pressure tester is conclusive.

 3 Hydro-locked Engine